MarkoMile/jetbrains-pubtrends/README.md

 - Only PMIDs present in the input form are considered in the analysis
 - Both clustering methods (DBSCAN and Agglomerative) are used to provide different perspectives on the data relationships
 - The visualizations are interactive and allow hovering over points to see detailed information
+- FTP mode may be unstable due to current bugs with FTP retrieval and decompression of gzip files
+- Processing time is displayed after each analysis